Ogden, UT Criminal Defense Attorney

 Every person and every criminal defense is unique.
 Whether the crime you are charged with is your first offense or you have been through the system before, the lawyer you choose to represent you can affect the results of your case.

-The criminal defense team of Kaufman, Nichols & Kaufman is well known as tenacious, knowledgeable criminal defense and civil rights attorneys in Ogden, Utah that fight hard to protect your rights and your freedom.
+The criminal defense attorneys of Kaufman, Nichols & Kaufman is well known as tenacious, knowledgeable criminal defense attorneys and civil rights attorneys in Ogden, Utah that fight hard to protect your rights and your freedom.
 We understand that being accused of or charged with any crime is a life-altering event and are committed to seeing your case through to its successful resolution protecting your rights every step of the process.

 Criminal charges typically fall into either of two categories: